-The City of Philadelphia (the “City”) is committed to providing residents, visitors and business with access to government services on-line.
-We encourage the use of our official Website, www.phila.gov (“Website”), to interact with government.
-Phila.gov has various application and services to facilitate a positive on-line experience.
-The nature of eGovernment services requires capture, storage and management of user information.
-The City of Philadelphia feels strongly about its responsibility to the individual’s right to privacy.
-Outlined is this document is our policies related to information gathered via the Internet.
+The City of Philadelphia (the “City”) is committed to providing residents, visitors, and businesses with access to online government services.
+The City encourages users to visit the City’s official website, www.phila.gov (“Website”), to interact with City government.
+Phila.gov has various applications and services that facilitate a positive online experience.
+The nature of eGovernment services requires capture, storage, and management of user information.
+The City of Philadelphia values individual privacy and responsible management of personal information.
+Outlined in this document are the City’s policies related to Internet-based information gathering.

-The City of Philadelphia does collect general Internet based information for statistical purposes.
-The user’s browser type, Internet domain (www.yourcompany.com), time and date of visit, pages viewed and IP address (unique computer identifier) are examples of the type of statistical information collected.
-This information is collected automatically without user interaction.
+The City of Philadelphia collects general internet-based information for statistical purposes.
+Examples of the information collected include but are not limited to: what web browser (e.g., Microsoft Edge, Mozilla Firefox, Google Chrome, Safari) a user is using to access phila.gov; the user’s internet domain (www.yourcompany.com); time and date of the user’s visit, pages viewed, and the user’s IP address (unique computer identifier).
 The data collected is used to better serve the users of www.phila.gov.
-The City reserves the right to forward user information to department(s) that can best serve the user and address their request.
+The City reserves the right to forward user information to department(s) that can best serve a user and address their requests.

 Cookies are small data files that are transferred by a web application to the user’s hard drive.
-These files are used to store information related to the user, such as, ID, passwords etcetera.
-This information is provided by the user via interaction with a web application or site.
+These files are used to store information related to the user, such as ID, passwords, etc. This information is provided by the user via interaction with a web application or site.
 Cookies do not access information on the user’s computer.
-Their primary purpose is to make the users experience more enjoyable on there next visit to the site.
+Their primary purpose is to make the user’s experience more enjoyable on their next visit to the website.
 Cookie management is controlled at the browser level.
-The user can turn off cookie transfer via the configuration option of their browser.
+The user can turn off cookie transfer via the configuration option on their browser.
 The applications on www.phila.gov may at times transfer cookies to the user’s hard drive.
-The City is committed to using cookie technology responsibly and will make every effort to protect the user’s computer environment from highly unlikely cookie related damage.
+The City is committed to using cookie technology responsibly and will take reasonable measures to protect a user’s computer environment from highly unlikely cookie-related damage.

-The City of Philadelphia does not share information provided by the user with third party organizations.
-It does however reserve the right to share information with organizations under contract to act on the City’s behalf.
-Any information forwarded to the City from contractual third parties will be held in the strictest confidence and used only for the purposes identified in the capturing transaction.
-The relevant information maybe shared with other government related agencies as outline by the various federal, state and local government information laws, such as, the Freedom of Information Act.
+The City reserves the right to share information with organizations under contract to act on the City’s behalf.
+Any information shared by the City with a contractual third party will be protected and used in accordance with the terms of the contract.
+Information may be shared with governmental and government-related agencies as outlined by various federal, state, and local government information laws.

-The City of Philadelphia is committed to data security and the data quality of personally identifiable information that is either available from or collected by our Website and has taken reasonable precautions to protect such information from loss, misuse, or alteration.
-When any online bill-pay application on the Website accepts credit cards or other particularly sensitive information for its online bill-pay services, it encrypts all ordering information, such as your name and credit card number, in order to protect its confidentiality, and will not retain your information longer than is necessary to complete the transaction.
-Unless a particular web page on the City’s Website indicates that encryption technology is being used, the user should not assume that information uploaded through that web page to the City’s web server will be treated as confidential.
-If a user submits information to the City’s server through a web page containing visible indicators of active encryption technology, the City will take all reasonable precautions to safeguard the confidentiality of such information, but shall nevertheless not be held liable for any injury caused by the disclosure of that information, whether caused by security breach, accident, inadvertence, or any other act resulting in disclosure.
+The City of Philadelphia is committed to data security and the data quality of personally identifiable information (“PII”) that is either available from or collected by our Website.
+The City takes reasonable precautions to protect PII from loss, misuse, or alteration.
+When any online bill-pay application on the Website accepts credit cards or other particularly sensitive information for its online bill-pay services, it encrypts all ordering information, such as your name and credit card number, to protect its confidentiality and will not retain your information longer than is necessary to complete the transaction.
+Where indicated on the Website, the City uses encryption technology to ensure the confidentiality of a user’s sensitive data (e.g., Name, Social Security Number, etc.).
+The City will not retain a user’s PII longer than is necessary to complete the user’s request or action.
+The City shall not be held liable for any injury caused by the disclosure of a user’s PII.

-The City of Philadelphia has designated itself as a Hybrid Entity and the following parts of the City as Covered Units that must comply with the Health Information Portability and Accountability Act (“HIPAA”):
+The City of Philadelphia has designated itself as a Hybrid Entity and the following parts of the City as Covered Units that must comply with the Health Insurance Portability and Accountability Act (“HIPAA”):

 - Ambulatory Health Services, a division of the Philadelphia Department of Public Health (“PDPH”);